H.R.447 - National Apprenticeship Act of 2021117th Congress (2021-2022) |

 National Apprenticeship Act of 2021

-This bill provides statutory authority for the registered apprenticeship program within the Department of Labor, provides for related grant programs, and contains related provisions.
+This bill provides statutory authority for the registered apprenticeship program within the Department of Labor and for related grant programs.

 The bill also establishes in statute the responsibilities of state apprenticeship agencies and offices, including (1) providing technical assistance to stakeholders, (2) resolving complaints, (3) establishing state performance goals, and (4) including in its written plan a description of how its apprenticeship programs align with the skills needs of the state's employers.